bcoin-org/bcoin/README.md

 ## Disclaimer

-BCoin does not guarantee you against theft or lost funds due to bugs, mishaps, or your own incompetence.
+Bcoin does not guarantee you against theft or lost funds due to bugs, mishaps, or your own incompetence.
 You and you alone are responsible for securing your money.